Coming in 2021

 Mintaka pulled back.
 “Wait.
 This isn’t the first floor.”

-One militiaman yanked her forward and pushed a protruding knob that caused a door-shaped seam to form around it.
-Shoving the knob to the left, the door slid open.
+One militiaman yanked her forward and pushed a protruding knob, causing a door-shaped seam to form around it.
+He shoved the knob to the left, and the door slid open.
 “Wait in this room first.
 We must get clearance papers to let you go home.”

 Mintaka stumbled toward a chair next to a round table and turned.
 The door closed, leaving an unblemished, white wall.

-Outside, one militiaman swiped a hand over the center of the door at head height.
-A window appeared, and they stared through it.
+Outside, one militiaman swiped a hand over the center of the door at head height, and a window appeared.
+They stared through it.

 Mintaka sat and gawked at the militiamen.
 One of them extended an arm toward his right as though reaching for the knob again.
 She waited, expecting the window to disappear.
-A bright, orange light filled the room, and she shielded her eyes with her arms.
-The light seemed to emanate from everywhere.
+A bright-orange light filled the room, and she shielded her eyes with her arms.
+The glow seemed to emanate from everywhere.

 As her body warmed, she panted.
 Pulling out her collar as the temperature rose to an intolerable level, she screamed and collapsed to the floor.

 Outside, the militiamen watched as Mintaka’s clothing singed brown, then ash-gray before bursting into flames.
 The orange color of the room changed to red as her body exploded.
-Ash debris plumed into the air pulsating between orange and black.
-It drifted over the remaining flames before settling on them like a black and gray snowfall.
+Ash debris plumed into the air, pulsating between orange and black.
+It drifted over the remaining flames before settling like a black and gray snowfall.

 One militiaman twisted the knob triggering a sucking sound.
-After watching the flames extinguish and the smoke race into the walls, he turned to his companion.
+After watching the flames extinguish and the smoke and ash race into the walls, he turned to his companion.
 “Well, she’s the first.”

 The other nodded.
 “Home to roost.”

 The first militiaman giggled.
 “More like home to roast.”
-They laughed as he swiped his hand across the window, and the opaque whiteness of the door replaced it.
+They laughed as he swiped his hand across the window.
+The opaque whiteness of the door replaced it.

 The other pulled the knob, and the door perimeter vanished.
 They spun and marched away.

 3 – WHAT’S FOR DINNER?

-Leaving the outhouse privy, I entered my drab, little kitchen through the back door to discover a scrawny, medium-sized dog standing by the wooden dining table.
+Leaving the outhouse, I entered my drab, little kitchen through the back door to discover a scrawny, medium-sized dog standing by the wooden dining table.